croatian pavilion at the 60TH

 She was the principal researcher of “The Incomputable” at IZK – Institute for Contemporary Art of the Graz University of Technology, and is the editor of the Incomputable Earth: Digital Technologies and the Anthropocene (Bloomsbury, 2024).

 By the Means at Hand relies on solidarity and a growing network of artists and contributors who have stepped up to the challenge of finding alternative means to deliver their works to Venice.
-What follows are the names of contributors without whom this project would not be possible.
-This list will be regularly updated as works continue to find their way to the Croatian Pavilion from all corners of the world.
+What follows are the names and websites of contributing artists without whom this project would not be possible.

 A